Tel: 01134872800 ext: 2145

-The Careers team is made up of PSHCE / Citizenship teachers, a member of the CSG team, an Independent Careers Adviser, (in school 2 days per week), the careers lead and a representative from Go Higher West Yorkshire and National Collaborative Outreach Programme (NCOP).
+The Careers team is made up of PSHCE / Citizenship teachers, a member of the CSG team, a full time independent careers guidance officer, the careers lead and a representative from Go Higher West Yorkshire and National Collaborative Outreach Programme (NCOP).

 Our SEND students and those at risk of becoming NEET (not in education, employment or training) receive careers advice from Year 9.
 The student meets with the Independent Careers Adviser and a careers action plan is made to support their continuing journey on to college employment, education or training.